datapane/datapane/public-docs/docs/tutorials/automation/index.md

 ## Configuring your job

-{% hint style="info" %}
+!!! info

     This tutorial presumes you have a basic understanding of how to use GitHub actions.
 For more information, please refer to GitHub's documentation.
-{% endhint %}

 Your GitHub action requires access to your Datapane API token, which you can find on your [settings page](https://datapane.com/settings) once you have logged in to Datapane.
 This should not be stored in plain text, and should be added to your repository's [secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) section.